ati-ozgur/course-database/2024/2024-midterm-exam-practice-questions/2024-midterm-exam-practice-questions.md

 | As being a sub language of SQL, DML has select, insert, update, and delete operations |  |
 | Open source databases are useless for Enterprise Companies |  |

+## Question 3 Simple ER Diagram (20 points)

-3. Please draw a simple ER diagram for a university course schedule system.
-(20 points) In your system, there will be departments, faculty members (i.e. professors), courses, classes, and offered courses.
+Please draw a simple ER diagram for a university course schedule system.
+In your system, there will be departments, faculty members (i.e. professors), courses, classes, and offered courses.
 Please mark 1-n relations in your ER Diagram.
 Your diagram need to include possible columns for understanding the **relations between tables** but does not need to include every possible column.

+## Question 4 Fix SQL Query (10 Points)

-4. Your coworker come to you with a following sql query.
+Your coworker come to you with a following sql query.
 He is trying to find customer whose first name starts with A.
 Please fix the query so that it works.